 I personally have a skydiving license so I understand the sport and despite being in Mexico, Skydive Puerto Vallarta is a very safe skydive club that follows the USPA (United States Parachute Association) guidelines.

 So, what are you waiting for?
-You can book your skydive!
+You can book your skydive right now!

-29. Eat at the best seafood taco restaurants in Puerto Vallarta
+50. Eat amazing seafood tacos in Puerto Vallarta

 Puerto Vallarta is a very touristic town, but what you may not know is that the local taco scene here is really amazing.
-All over town there are amazing tacorias selling amazing seafood tacos.
+All over town, there are amazing taquerias selling amazing seafood tacos.

 Of course, you can wander the streets and try to find them yourself, however, I highly recommend joining a taco tour in Puerto Vallarta.